PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 A sequence of statements (code block) can be made reusable by encapsulating them into a function.

-At its simplest, a function is just a sequence of statement collected and given a name that can be used to cause the statement to be executed.
+At its simplest, a function is just a sequence of statement collected and given a name - to identify the statement.

 When a function is called (or invoked) the statements are executed as though they had been types at the same point in your program.